 With a small-business cash back credit card, you can invest the rewards you earn back into your company or use them for something else entirely — it’s your choice.

 - Best for everyday business expenses: Ink Business Cash® Credit Card

 - Best for a flat rate and no annual fee: The American Express Blue Business Cash™ Card

 Here’s why: The Ink Business Cash® Credit Card offers 5% cash back on the first $25,000 spent in combined purchases each account anniversary year on internet, cable and phone services as well as office supply stores (then 1%).

 You’ll also earn 2% cash back on the first $25,000 spent in combined purchases each account anniversary year at gas stations and restaurants (then 1%).
 And you’ll earn 1% back on all other purchases.

 The cash back categories on this card make it one of the best credit cards for business owners who spend a lot on these everyday enterprise expenses.

 With this card, you can redeem your rewards in a number of ways.
 You can redeem your Chase Ultimate Rewards points for cash back rewards as a statement credit or direct deposit to most U.S. checking and savings accounts.
 Alternatively, you can use your points to buy gift cards, purchase products or services through the rewards portal, or book travel.
 The card has no annual fee, which means you can start netting cash back right away and don’t have to spend a certain amount each year to offset the annual fee.

-Check out our review of the Ink Business Cash® Credit Card to get more card details and determine if it’s right for you.
+Check out reviews of the Ink Business Cash® Credit Card to get more card details and determine if it’s right for you.